EduardMalkhasyan/Simple-Localization-Unity/README.md

 [Download](https://github.com/EduardMalkhasyan/Simple-Localization-Unity/releases)

 ## How to Use:
-Just simpy import Unity Package and it ready to use! plugin works with ([Serialiable Dictionary](https://github.com/EduardMalkhasyan/Serializable-Dictionary-Unity)) so its optimazed in link pass
+Simply import the Unity Package, and it's ready to use!
+The plugin works seamlessly with ([Serialiable Dictionary](https://github.com/EduardMalkhasyan/Serializable-Dictionary-Unity)) optimizing link passes.

-Script example - for more detail look in demo scene inside plugin
+Script example - For further details, refer to the demo scene within the plugin
 ```csharp
 using ProjectTools.Localization.ScriptableObject;
 using ProjectTools.Tools;